Robpol86/robpol86.com/docs/raspberry_pi_project_fi.rst

     Bus 001 Device 007: ID 12d1:1446 Huawei Technologies Co., Ltd. E1552/E1800/E173 (HSPA modem)

 The above is **NOT** what we want.
 Even though it says "HSPA modem" it is in fact in ZeroCD mode.
-You won't have wwan0 in ``ifconfig``.
+You won't have wwan0 in ``ifconfig`` and you won't see any ``/dev/ttyUSB*`` devices.

 .. tip::

-    If you do see ``wwan0`` in ifconfig then you can probably skip the entire USB Mode Switch section below.
+    If you do see ``wwan0`` in ifconfig or have ``/dev/ttyUSB*`` devices then you can probably skip following sub-sections and head on over to the `Dialing`_ section below.
 On Raspbian Lite I had to use usb_modeswitch but on Raspbian with PIXEL I didn't need it.

+There are two solutions to this: using `USB Mode Switch`_ software to switch to modem mode on Linux or the "software-free" `Permanent Modem Mode`_ approach.
+I'll explain both below:

 USB Mode Switch
 ---------------

-We'll be using ``usb_modeswitch`` to fix that problem.
-Luckily it comes pre-installed in Raspbian.
+A very common and safe solution is to use ``usb_modeswitch``.
+Luckily it comes pre-installed on Raspbian.
 If for some reason you don't have it you can just run ``sudo apt-get install usb-modeswitch``.

 First cherry pick the correct file from configPack.tar.gz and put it in /etc/usb_modeswitch.d.
 Remember that if you had something other than "12d1:1446" in your ``lsusb`` output you'll want to use that device ID instead in the command